f4exb/sdrdaemon/README.md

 <h2>RTL-SDR support</h2>

-The Osmocom RTL-SDR library must be installed before you can build SDRdaemon.
+The Osmocom RTL-SDR library must be installed before you can use SDRdaemon with a RTL-SDR device.
 See http://sdr.osmocom.org/trac/wiki/rtl-sdr for more information.
 SDRdaemon has been tested successfully with RTL-SDR 0.5.3.
 Normally your distribution should provide the appropriate librtlsdr package.
 If you go with your own installation of librtlsdr you have to specify the include path and library path.
 For example if you installed it in `-DLIBRTLSDR_LIBRARIES=/opt/install/librtlsdr/lib/librtlsdr.so -DLIBRTLSDR_INCLUDE_DIR=/opt/install/librtlsdr/include` to the cmake options